What are the ‘physical’ risks from climate change?

 These events bring 'physical risks' that impact our society directly and have the potential to affect the economy.
 If these events happen more frequently, people will become more reliant on insurance to cover the costs of damage to their houses and cars.

 As weather-related insurance claims rise, insurance companies have more to pay out, increasing everyone’s premiums.
 If companies and households are not insured, they may need to foot the bill themselves.
 In both cases, the consumer ends up paying more.

 Weather-related losses – both insured and uninsured – are much higher in recent decades.

-See Chart 2 of this article for details of the data underpinning this chart.
+See Chart 2 of 'The Bank’s response to climate change' for details of the data underpinning this chart.

 One reason behind this increase is the fact that more homes, offices and factories have been built in high risk areas.
 But there are signs that climate change is having an impact, too.
 For example, insurance losses from Superstorm Sandy in New York are estimated to have been around 30% higher because of the 20cm rise in sea level at the tip of Manhattan.

 Losses from severe weather events can have big effects on the wider economy.
 For instance, if weather-related damage leads to a fall in house prices (and so reduces the wealth of homeowners) then there could be a knock-on effect on overall spending in the economy.